loloof64/StockfishForFlutter/README.md

 ## Usages

-You can find the UCI protocol [here](http://wbec-ridderkerk.nl/html/UCIProtocol.html).
+You can find a description of the UCI protocol [here](https://www.shredderchess.com/chess-features/uci-universal-chess-interface.html).

 ### Position validity